jsharma19/perform2021-quality-gates/lab-guides/03_Configure_Jenkins_Library/README.md

 ## Step 3: Store Keptn credentials in Jenkins

+ In this step we will add the Keptn credentials into Jenkins.
- Inside Jenkins go into `Manage Jenkins > Manage credentials ` and select the first element with the house icon.
+ 1. Inside Jenkins go into `Manage Jenkins > Manage credentials ` and select the first element with the house icon.
 ![keptn](./assets/jenkins-store.png)

-Then click `Global credentials > Add credentials`, use the dropdown Kind and select `secret text` and input the values from step 2.
+2. Then click `Global credentials > Add credentials`, use the dropdown Kind and select `secret text` and input the values from step 2.
 Repeat the process for each variable.
 For the ID field use the name from the images.

 ![keptn](./assets/keptn-api1.png)
 ![keptn](./assets/keptn-bridge1.png)